 The American Angler Pro Electric Fillet knife is very sleek and comes with two blade types to choose from, stainless steel or titanium.

-The knife features a whopping 110 volts, 40 mm motor, and a 8 inch serrated blade to make quick work of your days catch.
+The knife features a whopping 110 volts, a 40 mm motor, and an 8-inch serrated blade to make quick work of your day's catch.